illusori/space-engineers-zi-inventory-display/README.md

 Series name | Description
 --- | ---
 Stored Power | How much power is stored in your batteries.
+Max Stored Power | How much power can be stored in your batteries.
 Power In | How much power is entering your batteries.
 Power Out | How much power is leaving your batteries.
 Cargo Mass | How much mass (tonnes) of cargo is within all cargo containers.